2025 is an exciting year for Mac-based video editing, thanks to advances in Apple Silicon and AI-driven tools.

 • Choose a suitable video editor that meets budget & desired output quality for best results.

-Let’s familiarize you with the top contenders for Mac video editing:
+Here are the top contenders for Mac video editing in 2025:

 • iMovie